 On top of that, new dental technology has come a long way.
 Take Aspired for example, they offer laser dentistry.
 This breakthrough technology replaces the dreaded drill for a gentler, faster, and more precise treatment.
 If you’ve been scared of getting dental work done because you are fearful of the drill and pain, laser dentistry may be a much better option for you.

 If you’ve ever experienced tooth pain, you likely know how severe that pain can get.
-You don’t want your teeth to get to that stage, proper dental care is essential to avoiding discomfort, brushing your teeth daily is a very important healthy habit.
+If you don’t want your teeth to get to that stage, proper dental care is essential to avoiding discomfort, brushing your teeth daily is a very important healthy habit.

 5. Get Plenty Of Sleep

 Sleep is very important to your health.
-When you’re sleeping, your body works to support healthy brain function and maintain your physical health.
+It helps support healthy brain function and maintain your physical health.
 In children and teens, sleep also helps support growth and development.
 Getting inadequate sleep over time can raise your risk for chronic (long-term) health problems.

 The U.S. Department of Health And Human Services recommends the following:

 - Teens need 8 to 10 hours of sleep each night